Suad Joseph Undergraduate and Graduate Research Awards

 Grants for graduate students

-Graduate students in good standing pursuing a Ph.D. or Master's degree may apply for grants of up to $2000 for use in academic year 2025-2026 including summer 2025.
+Graduate students in good standing pursuing a Ph.D. or Master's degree may apply for grants of up to $2500 for use in academic year 2026-2027 including summer 2026.
 Students who are awarded grants will be required to submit a one-page, single-spaced description of the research that they accomplished with the funds including information about when and where they will present or publish the research, such as a ME/SA student research conference, a UCO student research conference, or another venue.
-Submit application materials as PDFs attached to one email addressed to Wilson Xieu, Program Coordinator, Middle East/South Asia Studies.
-E-mail address: mesastaff@ucdavis.edu
+Submit application materials as PDFs attached to one email addressed to Quintin Eusebio, Program Coordinator, Middle East/South Asia Studies.
+E-mail address: [email protected]

 Suad Joseph Graduate Student Research Grant